Southmead: Social cohesion

 Southmead has historically had adverse press due to community safety.
 As with any area there have been mixed experiences by residents and visitors.
 The area is said by locals to be "a great place [with] ... a strong sense of community spirit, lots of community activity and lots of optimism for the future."
 The local neighbourhood plan says "our vision is that Southmead is known as a great place for everyone to live, a strong community where residents work together, inspire each other and people of all ages have the skills and confidence to achieve their full potential".
 This plan was the outcome of significant community consultation and planning.
 Two of the nine strands of the community plan target community safety and strengthening the community (including inclusion and cohesion).
 The Southmead Development Trust (SDT) co-ordinates and oversees the plan.

+On 19 October 2009, a report on the BBC programme Panorama called "Undercover - Hate on the Doorstep" aired.
+This investigated the extent of racism in modern Britain.
+Two undercover British Asian reporters, pretending to be a young married couple, moved into the Southmead estate.
+Here, for two months, the two journalists were subjected to fifty incidents of racist abuse by residents of the area: the couple were not only verbally but also physically attacked during their stay and were repeatedly told to return to Iraq.
+The public was shocked not only by the use of the term "Jew" as an insult, but also by the fact that the couple were pelted with shards of glass and stones, threatened with a brick during an attempted robbery by an eleven-year-old and punched on the head.
+The day after the programme aired, a 22-year-old man and the 11-year-old boy who committed the robbery were arrested on charges of racially aggravated assault.

+Electoral ward

+Southmead elects two members to Bristol City Council, which as of 2024 are Kye Dudd and Kaz Self, both members of the Labour Party.

+Southmead ward was created in 1974, originally electing 3 members to Bristol City Council and one member to Avon County Council.
+Following a 1998 boundary review, it elected 2 members to Bristol City Council.
+Following another boundary review in 2015, the south and west of the Southmead neighbourhood falls within Westbury-on-Trym and Henleaze ward, while parts of the neighbourhood to the southeast of Southmead Road, including the hospital, are in Horfield ward.